How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 Cover

-Microdata specification, one of the new html5 features, allows content producers to describe a specific type of information. the structured data can be read and used by search engines to give more specific results, for example google will use this data to enrich the results of a query with a rich snippet, a fast introduction to microdata in this video and an example below:
+The Microdata specification, one of the new HTML5 features, allows content producers to describe specific types of information.
+This structured data can be read and used by search engines to provide more specific results.
+For example, Google will use this data to enrich the results of a query with a rich snippet.
+You can find a quick introduction to microdata in this video.
+Here’s an example of a rich snippet:

 Image of Google rich snippets